Behind the scenes of the messy, beautiful, and complex world of nutrition science

-No . . . but, be aware that these studies are most likely cherry-picked.
+No . . . but, be aware that these studies may suffer from publication bias.
 This means that industry will most often fund studies they think will benefit them, and if studies are done that don’t, they are less likely to get published.

 Does this mean the researchers and their research are biased or poor quality?

 Not necessarily.
 Many of these funding contracts have clauses that the company/industry will not control any of the day-to-day research.
 And that the source of funding for the research must be disclosed.

 NOTE: Scientists have to apply for grant money to conduct their research.
 These often come from governments, research panels (like NSERC) and the universities themselves.
 They can also come from industry.

 Another thing to look out for here is that the study results are put into an industry-funded marketing and public relations spin machine.
 This can take positive results and make them look even more positive than the science suggests.
 (More on the problems with how research makes it to the media and social media below.)

 One recent example of how food and nutrition recommendations have ditched industry influence to be based on the research itself is Canada’s new Food Guide.
 In this case, no industry lobby was allowed, unlike in the past.
 During this process, industry was treated like any other citizen—they had no more leverage than you or I. This resulted in stronger recommendations for plant-based foods, merging of the “dairy” and “meat and alternates” into one category now called “protein,” and an entire section for consumers to understand how food marketing can influence their choices.

 Bottom line with funding is yes, be aware and skeptical of studies funded by industry.
 But, don’t dismiss them altogether.
 Instead look at the quality of the study and how it fits into everything else we know on the topic.